Hughes Keeps Rib

 The rib that had been causing nerve and vascular impingement might turn into jewelry.
 Per the AP, Hughes said, “Plating it with some sort of precious metal is one way to go.”
 That definitely is one way to go.
 The screws removed after my ankle surgeries are still in a jar at home by the TV.
 I still think it’s quite the display.

 Hughes is looking to help this Twins staff this year as he did in 2014, when he set the strikeout-to-walk ratio at 11.63 (186 strikeouts to 16 walks).
 Hughes earned the 2015 Opening Day start after his first season with the Twins.
 Here’s hoping he and the rest of the pitching staff are effective this year!
-Spring Training baseball is on the air on March 1st here on KFIL!
+Opening Day is coming up!